The Last of Us HBO episode 7 recap: Ellie’s origin story

 This is “The Last of Us,” though, and no tender moment lasts: The aforementioned zombie crashes the party.
 After a struggle, Ellie is able to kill it.
 Trembling and wide-eyed, Ellie is thrilled at her kill — before she realizes she and Riley were both bit.
 Ramsey’s scream here is startling and sad.
 Ellie smashes up the store in frustration as Riley sinks to the floor in disbelief.
 There are just two options left for the duo, Riley says: take the “easy way out” or “be all poetic and lose our minds together.”
 Riley says they should commit to keep going, no matter how long it takes.
 Although we don’t see it, we know as the audience that Ellie had to kill Riley before realizing her own immunity.

 We cut back to the present.
 Ellie doesn’t leave Joel.
-Instead, she frantically searches the house they’re hiding out at for anything that could save him.
+Instead, she frantically searches the house they’re hiding out at for anything that might save him.
 She finds a needle and thread, and sews up Joel’s wound before we cut to black.
 Ellie isn’t going to leave Joel behind.

 Some notes and observations: